GGN-2015/BLPLab/ch2-csv/README.md

 # ch2-csv

-in the chapter2 of book `BLP(4th)`, a CD message storage manager is provided by the author in order to pratise the shell programming skills of the readers. in this lab, we provides a series of shell scripts which facilitates the usage of CSV (Comma Seperated Values) data file, for a same purpose.
+in the chapter2 of book `BLP(4th)`, a CD message storage manager is provided by the author in order to pratice the shell programming skills of the readers. in this lab, we provides a series of shell scripts which facilitates the usage of CSV (Comma Seperated Values) data file, for a same purpose.